jonpaul108/sei-laser-coaching-basic-module/01-Basic-Prompts/02-Direct-Access.md

 ### !question

-Given an array of objects (arr), an index (ind) and a key (k), return the value at the key from the object designated by the given index.
+Given an array of objects (arr), an index (ind), and a key (k), return the value at the key from the object designated by the given index.